apolopena/gitpod-laravel-starter/README.md

     - **Possible Fix**: Delete the workspace in your Gitpod dashboard and then [recreate the workspace](#creating-a-new-workspace-in-gitpod-from-your-new-github-project-repository).
   - **Symptom**: Workspace loads, IDE displays, however no ports become available and or the spinner stays spinning in the terminal even after a couple of minutes.
     - **Possible Fix**: Refresh the browser
+    -
+You can also try to rememdy an Gitpod network hiccups by simply waiting 30 minutes and trying again.

 ## Thanks